toymakerlabs/kenburns/README.md

 John @ Toymakerlabs<br/>
 <http://www.toymakerlabs.com>

-Special thanks to: The [Jquery](http://www.jquery.com/) team and the [Jquery plugin boilerplate](http://jqueryboilerplate.com).
+Special thanks to: The [jQuery](http://www.jquery.com/) team and the [jQuery plugin boilerplate](http://jqueryboilerplate.com).
 And of course, as always, Stackoverflow and Google, and books, and greek-yogurt, and Boddingtons.
 And Crepevine.